 Once we know your details we can lock in your event.
 Your group can be up to 50 people or as small as one.
 Examples of groups have been families, Boy Scout and Girl Scout groups, school groups, business groups, travel groups, even couples on a date.
 One time Ashton became the site for a marriage proposal, and "yes" was the answer.
 Usually visits are to see the night sky, but we have done daytime events also, for daycare groups for example.
-We do charge a modest fee ($50) for private group events, payable at the time of the visit.
+We do charge a modest fee ($50) for private group events, payable cash or check at the time of the event.

 Once we confirm your date is available, we need to know more about the number of attendees, ages, and interests.
 We need to set a start time, which is normally about one hour before sunset.
 That of course varies with the season, so will depend on your specific date.
 A normal visit begins with a one hour classroom orientation focused on what's in the night sky and how to see it.
 Stargazing follows that in our two domes using our large telescopes as sky conditions allow.
-If cloudy, we will still tour and demonstrate operation.
+If cloudy, we still tour and demonstrate operation.
 Allow at least two hours for a visit, but our volunteers will be happy to stay as late as your members want to stay.
 The classroom is climate controlled, but the domes must operate in ambient temperatures, so dress appropriately for the time you are in the domes.
 Bottled water is available in the observatory; restrooms are beside the parking lot.
 Ashton Observatory is located in the Ashton Wildwood County Park, about 20 miles northeast of Des Moines, which is operated by Jasper County.
 The park is open to the public at any time.
 A camp ground is also located in the park - contact Jasper County for camping arrangements.